-- siltstone is made up of silt-sized grains,
+- Siltstone is made up of silt-sized grains,

-- sandstone is made of sand-sized clasts, and
+- Sandstone is made of sand-sized clasts, and

 What Type of Rock is a Beach Pebble?

 Beach pebbles are truly exciting.
 Do you remember when you spent hours on the beach as a child gathering small nice stones?
-You could not explain why you need them, but it was impossible just to put the beauty back on the ground.
+You could not explain why you needed them, but it was impossible just to put the beauty back on the ground.

 Beach pebbles are sediments.
 Beach pebbles can be composed of any type of rock (granite, basalt, marble, rhyolite. sandstone).
 Beach pebble is mainly composed of the prevalent types of rock, which surrounds the beach and makes up the shore.
 Beach pebbles occur in a rainbow of colors and textures.